|

 always very hard to read; to be sure of what the tenths digit is,

 you may need to call the issuer of the ticket.
-While it's not
+On the example, the Late Time is 1.1 second, displayed as

 Early RedFlex cameras, such as Culver City's first seven installations,